 T 020 7976 3932

-Leigh is our Policy Adviser and leads work on areas including tax and fiscal policy, sports betting and Europe.
+Leigh is our Policy Adviser and leads work on areas including tax and fiscal policy, sports betting and integrity and Europe.

 Leigh has previously worked in a number of policy and regulatory roles in member organisations, most recently spending around six years as Policy Manager at the Association of Train Operating Companies (ATOC) – the trade association for GB passenger rail operators – leading on areas including environment and energy policy and economic and contractual regulation.